 5. Caring Relationships between Teachers and Students

 Whereas some cultures have a strong and established power imbalance between teachers and students, this is not the case in Australian education.
 In fact, it can be rather unnerving for international students who have moved from other countries and cultures.
 Australian students are expected to question, form, state, support and defend their own opinions.
 The teacher does not want a silent classroom.
 Assignments and tests receive low marks when students repeat the teacher-delivered facts and perceptions without making it their own by expressing their own supported perspectives.
 Teachers want to get to know their students and want students to visit them during their office hours.
 Students do not embarrass themselves by asking questions.
 Teachers are much less happy when students pretend that they understand and do not ask for help.

 6. Personalised and Equitable

 There are some groups of students who tend to have more problems and challenges than others.
 In Australia, examples of students who may require extra support are those with disabling conditions, those from regional and remote areas, particularly if their parents did not attend university, those who were raised in low socio-economic conditions, and females who are in traditionally male disciplines such as engineering.
 These students are not excluded from school or university.
 They are invited, encouraged and welcomed.
 Extra supports are put into place to ensure they feel like they belong and that their needs are met.
 Data analytics are applied to provide early alerts to contact students at risk of failing, dropping out or becoming stressed out.
 For example, if students do not access the online learning materials that other students in their class are regularly using and do not interact online with others in the education spaces, then someone contacts them to find out why and what can be done to help.

-The remaining features will be outlined in part two of this article in the next issue of Education Technology Solutions.
+The remaining features are outlined in part two of this article.